Legal Advice for Franchising — 78 results

-Written by attorney Rush Nigut, over 5 years ago.
+Written by attorney Rush Nigut, about 6 years ago.
 STAFF PICK

 Talk to and visit franchisees.
 Be sure to ask tough questions.
 Don't just shoot the breeze.
 Also visit franchisees at their stores.
 You get more information and it is an opportunity to... more

-Written by attorney David Azrin, about 5 years ago.
+Written by attorney David Azrin, over 5 years ago.

 Have a proven business model Before you start selling franchises, you should have substantial experience yourself operating the business.
 This is important because the franchisee will be... more

-Written by attorney Tariq Zafar, over 1 year ago.
+Written by attorney Tariq Zafar, almost 2 years ago.

 Buying a franchise can be an immensely profitable business opportunity.
 You can sell goods and services that have instant name recognition, and get training and support that can help you... more

-Written by attorney Tron Ross, about 2 years ago.
+Written by attorney Tron Ross, over 2 years ago.

 Buying a Franchise